Big majority of “yes” votes usher in new charter; City Council incumbents face challengers

 Heather Kale racked up 40 percent of the vote in the 7th Ward; incumbent Monica Galloway hung on to capture second place by 5 votes over Loyce Driskell.
 Votes were 536 for Kale, 280 for Galloway, and 275 for Driskell.

-In the Eighth Ward, whazzup y’all–L. Allen Griggs is in first place, with incumbent Vicki VanBuren in third behind Joye Ellis-McNeal by ONE vote.
+In the Eighth Ward, whazzup y’all–L. Allen Griggs is in first place, with incumbent Vicki VanBuren in third behind Joyce Ellis-McNeal by ONE vote.
 Will this stand?
 Votes tallies today showed 193 for Griggs, 162 for Ellis-McNeal, and 161 for VanBuren.

 Ninth ward’s ever-popular veteran Scott Kincaid took 84% of the vote and will run against Eva Worthing in November; she took 10 percent but that’s second place, enough to earn her a primary berth.
 Vote totals were 483 for Kincaid and 62 for Worthing.